Vienna has more English-language cinemas than many British and US cities (I made that fact up, but it feels plausible).

 The Burg Kino

-Another central one, next to the main museums.
-The cinema also does specials, such as international films with English subtitles or Hitchcock revivals.
+Another central one, close to the grand old Kunsthistorisches Museum.
+This cinema also does specials, such as international films with English subtitles or Hitchcock revivals.

 The Burg has regular showings of The Third Man, the 1949 Oscar-winning movie based (and filmed) in post-war Vienna.
 It’s worth seeing for the locations alone – my wife assures me they didn’t have to build any sets for the war-torn city shots: they just filmed what was already (not) there.